int128/rerun-workflows-action/README.md

 ## Specification

-This action finds the failed workflow runs on the target event and commit.
+This action finds the failed workflow runs on the specified event and commit.

-For example, there are the following workflow runs on the target commit,
+For example, there are the following workflow runs,

 - :white_check_mark: `microservice1-test`
 - :x: `microservice2-test`